Key takeaways:

 Almost every state requires a business license in order to legally start and operate a cleaning business.
-That includes running a small housekeeping service all the way up to large-scale commercial operations.
+That goes for solo housekeepers all the way up to commercial cleaning operations.

-There is no cleaning license specifically for businesses that provide maid or janitorial services.
-But in most places, you’ll have to get a business license.
+There’s no cleaning license specifically for businesses that provide house cleaning or janitorial services.
+But in most places, you’ll have to get a general business license to operate legally.

 In this guide, we’ll cover what you can do with and without a license, the general process for getting licensed, and links to the specific requirements for every U.S. state.